ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 - Makes the IOC more testable (not requiring a restart of the IOC in the IOCTestFramework to switch modes)
 - Enables switching between modes without reloading config

-However, it would also increase the complexity of the IOC.

 ## Temperature cutoff

 There will need to be two modes of operation, one at high temperatures which uses a lookup table and one at low temperatures which would set a constant pressure.
 We define high temperatures as any temperature above a user-defined cutoff point, and low temperatures as anything below it.
 This cutoff point should default to 5 Kelvin.